juliesymons/juliesymons/GettingStarted.md

 It can also be found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/fields/Counter.scala) and at this location  in your IDE: `./cct-tutorial/src/scala/tutorial/libcog/fields/Counter.scala`.

 This program defines one field, `counter`, which is a 2-dimensional scalar field with 200 rows and 200 columns.
-It then uses the feedback operator `<==` to increment itself by 1 with each clock tick or step.
+It uses the feedback operator `<==` to increment itself by 1 with each clock tick or step.

 This next figure shows `Counter` running in the visual debugger.